jaredpalmer/razzle/README.md

 - `process.env.NODE_ENV`: `'development'` or `'production'`
 - `process.env.BUILD_TARGET`: either `'client'` or `'server'`

-## Backstory
+## Some Backstory

 I have been building a massive React application for ~10 months.
-I started it with Next.js, but got frustrated with lack of SCSS support and some bugs related to routing.
-Additionally, I love the developer experience of Next, but do not like the way it fully blocks render between page transitions.
+I started it with Next.js, but got frustrated with lack of SCSS support and some initial bugs related to parameterized routing.
+While I love the developer experience of Next, but I'm not like the way it fully blocks render between page transitions.
 After some research, I moved the application over to the The New York Times' [kyt](https://github.com/nytimes/kyt) project, which is very similar to Razzle (more on that later).
 This was great for a few months.
 However, as the application grew `kyt`, started to slow down to a crawl.
 It would take ~45 seconds just to run `kyt dev`.
-Being the impatient millenial that I am, I set out to build my own `kyt` but with some DX improvements.
+Being the impatient millenial that I am, I set out to build a simpler, faster version of `kyt` with some DX improvements and less command-line emoji.

 ## How Razzle works (the secret sauce)

-**"Double Webpack"**: 2 configs, 2 webpack instances, both watching and hot reloading the same filesystem, in parallel.
+**tl;dr"**: 2 configs, 2 ports, 2 webpack instances, both watching and hot reloading the same filesystem, in parallel during development and a little `webpack.output.publicPath` magic.

 In development mode (`razzle start`), Razzle bundles both your client and server code using two different webpack instances running with Hot Module Replacement in parallel.
-While your server is bundled and run on whatever port your specify in `src/index.js` (`3000` is the default), the client bundle (i.e. entry point at `src/client.js`) is served via `webpack-dev-server` on a different port (`3001`) with its `publicPath` set to `localhost:3001/static/js/client.js`.
-Then your server's html template just loads the client JS from `localhost:3001/static/js/client.js` and not from `/static/js/client.js`.
-Since both webpack instances watch the same files, whenever you make a change and press save, they hot reload at _exactly_ the same time.
+While your server is bundled and run on whatever port your specify in `src/index.js` (`3000` is the default), the client bundle (i.e. entry point at `src/client.js`) is served via `webpack-dev-server` on a different port (`3001` by default) with its `publicPath` explicitly set to `localhost:3001` (and not `/` like many other setups do).
+Then the server's html template just points to the absolute url of the client JS: `localhost:3001/static/js/client.js`.
+Since both webpack instances watch the same files, whenever you make edits, they hot reload at _exactly_ the same time.
 Best of all, because they use the same code, the same webpack loaders, and the same babel transformations, you never run into a React checksum mismatch error.

 ## Inspiration